DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 Hosts in a CloudStack deployment:

--  Provide the CPU, memory, storage, and networking resources needed to host the virtual machines
+-  Provide the CPU, memory, storage, and networking resources needed to host the virtual machines.

--  Interconnect using a high bandwidth TCP/IP network and connect to the Internet
+-  Interconnect using a high bandwidth TCP/IP network and connect to the Internet.

--  May reside in multiple data centers across different geographic locations
+-  May reside in multiple data centers across different geographic locations.

--  May have different capacities (different CPU speeds, different amounts of RAM, etc.), although the hosts within a cluster must all be homogeneous
+-  May have different capacities (different CPU speeds, different amounts of RAM, etc.), although the hosts within a cluster must all be homogeneous.

 Additional hosts can be added at any time to provide more capacity for guest VMs.